 With the departure of Tetsuro Nariyama Shihan from the JAA (where he was technical director) and the subsequent formation of the SAF there is a bit of change in the use and association of the terms "Shōdōkan" and "Tomiki Aikido" as well as the use of the original symbol, nationally (in Japan) and Internationally (outside Japan).

-Founded by Tomiki Kenji Shihan, the JAA have reverted to use of the original shodokan symbol without embellishment, but have moved to officially using the abreviation "Tomiki Aikido (富木合気道)" as their preffered style label in conjunction with the longer term "The Aikido of Kenji Tomiki (富木謙治の合気道)" to cement their link to the Tomiki Shihan legacy.
-It's relevant to note that the term "Tomiki Aikido" was almost exclusively used (in the west) by International associations, organisations and clubs to describe and identify their style. reference (http://aikido-kyokai.com/aikido/tomiki/)
+Founded by Tomiki Kenji Shihan, the JAA have reverted to use of the original shodokan symbol without embellishment, but have moved to officially using the abbreviation "Tomiki Aikido (富木合気道)" as their preferred style label in conjunction with the longer term "The Aikido of Kenji Tomiki (富木謙治の合気道)" to cement their link to the Tomiki Shihan legacy.
+It's relevant to note that the term "Tomiki Aikido" was (until recently) almost exclusively used (in the west) by International associations, organisations and clubs to describe and identify their style. reference (http://aikido-kyokai.com/aikido/tomiki/)

-Founded by Tetsuro Nariyama Shihan after resigning from the JAA, the SAF now exclusively uses the term "Shodokan (昭道館)" as their official style label for promoting the Aikido of Kenji Tomiki Shihan and for their honbu dojo.
+Founded by Tetsuro Nariyama Shihan after resigning from the JAA, the SAF exclusively uses the term "Shodokan (昭道館)" as their official style label for promoting the Aikido of Tomiki Shihan.
 It's relevant and noteworthy that when Tomiki Kenji Shihan resigned from the Aikikai and formed the JAA, he founded a dojo in Osaka which he named as "Shōdōkan" (the place for identifying the way).
-Tetsuro Nariyama Shihan has had a great influence on the development of the Aikido of Kenji Tomiki during his long tenure within the JAA, and continues his work now as Chief Instructor of the Shodokan Dojo in Osaka and as President of the SAF whose distinctive logo/kamon notably has an International focus (Use of English Language).
+Tetsuro Nariyama Shihan has had a great influence on the development of the Aikido of Kenji Tomiki during his long tenure within the JAA, and continues his work as Chief Instructor of the Shodokan Dojo in Osaka and as President of the SAF whose distinctive logo/kamon notably has an International focus (Use of English Language).

-Just as the original JAA symbol was and is still incorporated within international organisations logos, so too we are begininng to see the SAF symbol being adopted in the same manner.
+Just as the original JAA symbol was and is still incorporated within international organisations and western club logos, so too we are beginning to see the SAF symbol being adopted in the same manner.